StanfordAHA/CGRAFlowDoc/bsbuilder/bitstream-spec.md

 # Bitstream Encoding for CGRA Configuration

-The bitstream configuration encoding changes according to which specific CGRA design was generated.
+The bitstream configuration encoding changes according to which specific CGRA design gets generated.
 See the
 <a href="https://github.com/StanfordAHA/CGRAGenerator/wiki/PE-Spec">PE
 Spec</a> for details.